corda/corda/docs/source/design/float/decisions/ssl-termination.md

 ## Recommendation and justification

-Proceed with Variant option 1a: Include SASL connection checking
+Proceed with Variant option 1a: Terminate on firewall; include SASL connection checking